Andrew H Suk

 Office: AP&M 6210

-I am an Assistant Professor in the Department of Mathematics at UC San Diego.
-I was previously an Assistant
+I am an Associate Professor in the Department of Mathematics at UC San Diego.
+Before coming to UCSD, I was an Assistant

 Professor at UIC, and a